perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 ## How to perform an inference on multi-beam data with GLOBE ![Icône](IMG/LOGO/IconeGlobe24.png)

 First, MBES data are acquired in raw format (e.g, .all/.wcd, .kmall, .s7k datagrams).
-For inference with YOLOv5-WAL it is necessary to convert them to a Cartesian representation of each ping.
+For inference with YOLOv5-WAL it is necessary to convert them to a Cartesian representation for each ping.
 This can be done using the GLOBE software.
 GLOBE (GLobal Oceanographic Bathymetry Explorer) is an innovative application for processing and displaying oceanographic data.
 GLOBE provides processing and display solutions for multi-sensor data (such as water column MBES data).
 GLOBE can be downloaded [here](https://www.seanoe.org/data/00592/70460/) for Linux and Windows.

 ### Manual method